dart-lang/site-www/src/resources/dart-3-migration.md

 #### Migration

-A first step before beginning any migration to Dart 3, is to ensure your app or package has been 100% migrated to enable null safety.
-This must happen using a Dart `2.19` SDK, not a Dart 3 SDK.
+Before beginning any migration to Dart 3, ensure your app or package has been 100% migrated to enable null safety.
+This requires a Dart `2.19` SDK, not a Dart 3 SDK.
 For details, see the [null safety migration guide](/null-safety/migration-guide).

 ### Colon-syntax for default values

 For historical reasons, named optional parameters could specify their default value using either `:` or `=`.
-In Dart 3 only the `=` syntax is allowed.
+In Dart 3, only the `=` syntax is allowed.

 #### Scope

-This is an *unversioned* change, that applies to all Dart 3 code.
+This is an [*unversioned* change](#unversioned-vs-versioned-changes), that applies to all Dart 3 code.

 #### Symptom